 - We highly recommend this card only to frequent Takashimaya shoppers because it has a low rebate rate when you spend outside the mall.

-Instant Loan can help you find three high-quality personal loan quotes from Singapore’s dependable and fully-regulated licensed money lenders.
-Just head to our website, fill out the application form, and we’ll provide you with a free quote from three reliable licensed money lenders!
+Instant Loan can help you find three high-quality personal loan quotes from Singapore’s dependable financial institutions.
+Just head to our website, fill out the application form, and we’ll provide you with a free quote from top financial institutions!